Modern-The-Smiths/.github/profile/README.md

-# Welcome to our github organization!
+# Welcome to our github!

 - ### 👥We are group of people from modern generation of modding trying to make cool and modern stuff for minecraft!
 - ### ♾You can find here any type of modpack.